lichess-org/lila/mongodb.md

 I find immutable models much easier to deal with regardless of the database backend used.
 Not only they allow trivial parallelism but they just feel "right" and joyful to use.
 Basically, when I fetch, say, a game, the DB document is mapped to an algebraic data type, "case class" in scala.
 Every change to this object results in a new object.
-Then I can just send the final object to the DB.
-There is some logic to compute the $set and $unset operations from the original to the final object.
+Then I can just send the final object to the DB; there is some logic to compute the `$set` and `$unset` operations from the original to the final object.